Kavin1311/DS_Module18/Ex30-Finding-Total-Cost-of-Spanning-Tree.md

 ## Program:
 ```
 /*
-Program to find and display the priority of the operator in the given Postfix expression
+Program to implement Prim's Algorithm for finding Total Cost of spanning tree.
 Developed by: T.KAVINAJAI
 RegisterNumber:  212223100020
 */